Why articles in IELTS matter

 Are you Indian?
 Do you speak Spanish, Mandarin, German, Russian, Arabic………?

 My personal solution is to show you the general principles of how articles work in English.
-It isn’t going to be a complete solution: I don’t want to try and give you one, I’d confuse myself and confuse you too probably.
+It isn’t going to be a complete solution.
 Rather, this is a solution designed to enable you to get articles right 7/8 times out of 10 and it is practical in that you can use it for yourself in the exam without a reference book beside you.
 The idea is that you ask yourself two questions:

 Concept 1 – general and particular